mikelaud/mikelaud.github.io/01-python-for-data-analysis/README.md

 ## Review
 - Chapter 1.
 Preliminaries
   - 1.1 What Is This Book About?
+    - Manipulating, processing, cleaning, and crunching data in Python
     - What Kinds of Data?
       - Structured data
         - Tabular or spreadsheet-like data